 In May 2010, Colicchio was awarded The James Beard Foundation’s coveted “Outstanding Chef” award, the culmination of his 30 years of hard work in the restaurant industry.

-Most recently, he has opened the restaurant at Topping Rose House, a new inn he will operate in Bridgehampton, New York.
-The full property will debut in early 2013.
+Most recently, he has opened the restaurant and inn at Topping Rose House, in Bridgehampton, New York, and Heritage Steak at the Mirage in Las Vegas.

 Colicchio and his restaurants give back to the community by supporting charities including Children of Bellevue, City Harvest, Alex’s Lemonade Foundation, United Way of New York, and Food Bank for New York City.
 He lives in the West Village with his wife, Lori Silverbush, and three sons.